mjordan/islandora_workbench/README.md

 ### Generating a template CSV file

+> This section describes creating CSV *file* templates.
+For information on CSV *field* templates, see the "Using CSV field templates" section below.

 You can generate a template CSV file by running Workbench with the `--get_csv_template` argument:

 `./workbench --config config.yml ----get_csv_template`